Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/layout_workflow.rst

 ----------------

 Another consideration is the need to conserve resources.
 Each image file is loaded in memory.
-If you can re-use the same image on different meshes, it saves memory.
+If you can reuse the same image on different meshes, it saves memory.
 So, for example, you might want to have a generic face painting, and use that on different characters, but alter the UV map and shape and props (sunglasses) to differentiate.